 Add onion and fry until it turns light brown.

-Add ginger, garlic, tomato, green chilli and cook for 3-4 minutes.
+Add ginger, garlic, tomato, green chili and cook for 3-4 minutes.

 Now add the marinated chicken and the ground masala and cook on high heat for 5-6 minutes.